Claims against a second-hand vehicle dealer

 Each claim is considered on a case by case basis.
-The process may take six to ten weeks, depending on a number of factors.
+The process may take up to four months depending on a number of factors.

 The Commissioner for Consumer Affairs determines the outcome of a claim.
 However, if you or the dealer disagree with the decision, an appeal can be made to the Magistrates Court.

-If you decide to appeal the decision, you will need to seek independent legal advice.
+If you decide to appeal the decision, you'll need to seek independent legal advice.

 GPO Box 1719